maedbhk/cerebellum_connectivity/README.md

     │   └── sc2            <- Data from study 2
     │       └── GLM_firstlevel_7
     │       └── GLM_firstlevel_8
-    │       └── connectivity
+    │       └── conn_models
     │       └── encoding
     │       └── suit
     │       └── beta_roi
-    │   └── config.json    <- config file for training and evaluating models
+    │   └── model_config.json    <- config file for training and evaluating models
     │   └── tasks.json           <- contains information about tasks across studies
     │
     ├── docs                     <- A default Sphinx project; see sphinx-doc.org for details │
     │
     ├── notebooks                <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                               the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-mk-initial-data-exploration`.
+    │                               `1.0-mk-visualize_maps`.
     │
     ├── references               <- Data dictionaries, manuals, and all other explanatory materials.
     │
     ├── reports                  <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures              <- Generated graphics and figures to be used in reporting │
     ├── Pipfile                  <- The Pipfile for reproducing the analysis environment, e.g.
-    │                         install all packages with `pipenv install` and check existing packages with `pipenv graph` │
+    │                               install all packages with `pipenv install` and check existing packages with `pipenv graph`
+    │
     ├── setup.py                 <- makes project pip installable (pip install -e .) so connectivity package can be imported ├── connectivity             <- Source code for use in this project.
     │   ├── __init__.py          <- Makes connectivity a Python module
     │   ├── constants.py         <- Default directories
     │   ├── io.py                <- Import/Output .mat, .h5, .json files
     │   │
-    │   ├── data           <- Scripts to generate data for modelling │   │   └── prep_betas.py
+    │   ├── data                 <- Scripts to generate data for modelling, currently implemented for betas only │   │   └── prep_data.py
     │   │
     │   ├── features             <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
     │   │
     │   ├── models               <- Scripts to train models and then use trained models to make │   │   │                       predictions
     │   │   ├── train_evaluate.py
     │   │   └── train_model.py
     │   │   └── evaluate_model.py
     │   │   └── model_functions.py
     │   │
+    │   ├── scripts              <- Example bash scripts for running models │   │   ├── run_connectivity.py
+    │   │
     │   └── visualization        <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
+    |       └── image_utils.py
     │
     └── tox.ini                 <- tox file with settings for running tox; see tox.testrun.org

 --------